Skip to main content

 By Kaitlyn Hornbuckle

-For statistics students at Oregon State University, it's not unheard of to land a job after attending a conference.
+It's not unheard of for these students to land a job after attending a conference.
 That’s how Oregon State alumna Chenyang Duan (Ph.D.
 Statistics, ‘23) landed a full-time position as senior statistician at AbbVie, one of the top pharmaceutical companies in the world.
 All it took was an in-person interview at Joint Statistical Meetings (JSM), the largest gathering of statisticians and data scientists in North America.

-This Dam Proud Day, you can help students access those same life-changing opportunities.
+This Dam Proud Day, on April 29, 2026, you can help students like Duan access those same life-changing opportunities.
 By making a gift to the Supporting Statistics Student Travel Fund, you’ll help cover travel costs so students can attend major conferences like the JSM.
-Give now to support the next generation of statistical leaders.

 Oregon State statistics faculty and students at the JSM in front of a giant mural of a postcard.